neutron-org/neutron-docs/docs/neutron/dao/overview.md

 the [admin-module](https://github.com/Ethernal-Tech/admin-module) fork managed by the Informal team.
 This module allows to specify a list of admin addresses that are able to submit proposals that are automatically executed.

-The only address that is added to the admin module is the address of the **Chain manager** contract, which implements the **chain management model** with two types of permission strategies:
+The only two addresses that are added to the admin module is the Neutron DAO core contract and the address of the **Chain manager** contract, which implements the **chain management model** with two types of permission strategies:

 1. **ALLOW_ALL**: gives a given address full access to the admin module, allowing to submit all possible types of